-Stress is widely known to be the cause of many health issues – from physical ailments including headaches, digestive discomfort, and chest and muscle pain.
-It can also cause mental upsets including anxiety, depression and sadness, restlessness, irritability and anger.
+Stress is widely known to cause many health issues – from physical ailments, including headaches, digestive discomfort, and chest and muscle pain.
+It can also cause mental upsets, including anxiety, depression, restlessness, irritability, and anger.

 How many of us understand the mechanism of this natural body instinct or even how to identify stress versus an urgent medical condition?

 First off, it’s important to note that stress is a natural reaction to change.
-Yet, oftentimes, stress is difficult to manage due to the fact that it manifests in a variety of ways including “physically, mentally, or emotionally.”
+Yet, oftentimes, stress is difficult to manage because it manifests in a variety of ways including “physically, mentally, or emotionally.”

 Positive Stress Versus Negative Stress

 The second important thing to understand about stress is that there are positive and negative forms.

 Our bodies are “designed to experience stress and react to it.”
 Therefore, stress is a positive reaction when it’s acting to keep us safe and combat true stressful situations by “keeping us alert, motivated, and ready to avoid danger.”
 Most likely, you’ve heard this referred to as the “fight or flight response,” which encompasses a set of physiological changes spurred by the autonomic nervous system.
 This type of stress aims is built in to help you avoid danger or help others who are in danger.

 On the other hand, “stress becomes negative when a person faces continuous challenges without relief or relaxation between stressors.”
 In our modern society, there are many non-urgent things — stressful work or home environment, physical stressors, lack of sleep — that may cause our bodies to undertake those same physiological changes on a reoccurring basis.
 This leads to an overworked and tension-riddled body.
 Every so often, this isn’t such a bad thing.
 Yet, “this response can become chronically activated during prolonged periods of stress,” and “prolonged activation of the stress response causes wear and tear on the body — both physical and emotional.”